n8han/spde-examples/VIDEO.md

 The original [Processing Video library][1] uses Quicktime for Java, which isn't compatible with 64-bit JVMs and [may never be][2].
 To gain 64-bit compatibility, Linux compatibility, and to avoid the possibility of future vendor abandonment, Spde defaults to the [GSVideo][3] library for Processing.
 GSVideo renders video with the open-source [GStreamer][4] library.

-Most Linux installations have GStreamer already installed; Mac OS X users can install it through [MacPorts][5].
-To play videos you'll need not only GStreamer, but codecs.
+Most Linux installations have GStreamer already installed but they may need to install a GStreamer ffmpeg plugin.
+Mac OS X users can install these through [MacPorts][5].
 This command will compile and install everything you need (it may take a while):

     sudo port install gst-ffmpeg